-In accordance with the Law of the Republic of Armenia "On Value-Added Tax", a zero rate of VAT is applied with respect to the following:
+In accordance with the Republic of Armenia's Value-Added Tax Act, a rate of zero VAT applies to the following:

-- a) fuel for filling aircraft flying international lines, and the provision of goods intended for use by the crew and passengers on aircraft along the entire route; - taxable turnover of services (including air navigation, and takeoff and landing), repairs, reequipping the means of transport operating on international routes, as well as services of carriage on international routes for passengers, baggage, freight, and post, and services provided to passengers during transport; - c) taxable turnover of services (including agency and intermediary services) directly associated with the services indicated in subparagraph b) above and for the providers thereof.
+a) Fuel for the refueling of aircraft operating flights on international routes, and for the delivery of goods for the use of the crew and passengers on board aircraft along the entire route;

+- b) Taxable transactions for the provision of services (including air navigation and take-off and landing), repairs, refitting of vehicles operating on international routes, as well as the provision of services for passengers, baggage, cargo and mail transported on international routes, and services provided to passengers during transport; - c) Taxable transactions for services (including those of agents and brokers) directly linked to the services indicated in subpara. b) above or to those providing such services.